pytorch/hub/pytorch_vision_mnasnet.md

 ### Model Description

-The MobileNet v3 architecture is based some stuff.
+The MnasNet v3 architecture is based on some stuff.

 |  Model structure  | Top-1 error | Top-5 error |
 |  ---------------  | ----------- | ----------- |